espressif/esp-idf/docs/en/api-reference/system/efuse.rst

 CSV files:

 * common (`esp_efuse_table.csv`) - contains eFuse fields which are used inside the IDF.
-C-source generation should be done manually when changing this file (run command 'make efuse_common_table' or `idf.py efuse_common_table`).
+C-source generation should be done manually when changing this file (run command ``idf.py efuse_common_table``).
 Note that changes in this file can lead to incorrect operation.
 * custom - (optional and can be enabled by :envvar:`CONFIG_EFUSE_CUSTOM_TABLE`) contains eFuse fields that are used by the user in their application.
-C-source generation should be done manually when changing this file (run command 'make efuse_custom_table' or `idf.py efuse_custom_table`).
+C-source generation should be done manually when changing this file and running ``idf.py efuse_custom_table``.

 Description CSV file